Frequently Asked Questions

 What happens if I don’t make a Will?

-Statutory laws of succession outline who will inherit your estate.
-These may not reflect your own wishes.
-They don’t recognise unmarried couples for example.
-They don’t cater for things such as inheritance tax or residential care fee avoidance.
+Statutory laws of succession (which came into being with The Administration of Estates Act in 1925 and have barely changed from that day to this) outline who will inherit your estate.
+These statutory laws may not reflect your own wishes.
+They don’t recognise unmarried couples for example, so your partner will inherit nothing from your estate if there is no Will.
+They don’t take into account things such as divorce, second marriages, or step children.
+They don’t cater for things such as inheritance tax planning or residential care fee avoidance.
+They don’t allow personal wishes such as gifts to your grandchildren as well as your children, or charitable gifts.
+They don’t allow for complete breakdowns in relationships (quite often who you don’t want in your Will is just as imporant as who you do want in your Will).
 They don’t deal with other issues such as guardianship of children and funeral wishes.

 What happens to children under eighteen?